 In 2019, Ontario’s agricultural exports totaled $16.6 billion.
 Export brings new revenue opportunities to agri-food businesses in your communities through opportunities for increased sales/profits, stabilization of market fluctuations and enhancing competitiveness.
 Hear from local business leaders who are active in export markets and understand the role of municipal planning and economic development in setting the stage for their success.
 Feel free to explore OMAFRA’s Export Resources and Supports.

-Session 2: Direct Selling & Promoting Ag in a COVID World
+Session 2: Direct Selling & Promoting Local Food in a COVID World

 COVID-19 impacted farmers in many ways, one of the most significant being an immediate change in sales channels.
 This session will look at examples of producers and producer organizations pivoting to brand & sell in this new distanced reality.
 Our speakers will discuss lessons learned & highlight tools and resources available to municipalities to support and promote agricultural sales locally and beyond.